Misha Zakharov

 Background

 Having served as a cultural mediator for two renowned contemporary art institutions in russia, Garage Museum of Contemporary Art (2015) and V-A-C Foundation (2018), I've coordinated mediation for the first-ever national pavilion of Uzbekistan at the Venice Biennale (2022).
 I've been an invited film programmer at Garage (a programme on New German Cinema, 2022) and Moscow International Experimental Film Festival (a programme on collective filmmaking, 2020).
-My work as an English-to-russian translator includes Maggie Nelson’s The Argonauts (2020) and On Freedom (2021) and Sarah Schulman’s The Gentrification of the Mind (2023).
+My work as an English-to-Russian translator includes Maggie Nelson’s The Argonauts (2020) and On Freedom (2021) and Sarah Schulman’s The Gentrification of the Mind (2023).
 My first book, a collection of autofiction titled Doramaroman, has been released by No Kidding Press in 2022.

-Research interests: participatory, collective and activist filmmaking and programming; the ethics of film programming; film festival studies; expanded and experimental cinema and artists’ moving image; cinema and contemporary art; cinema and autofiction; queer and female-led cinema; cinema and inclusion; film festivals as sites of (un)learning and solidarity; South-to-South collaborations; cultural mediation; critical, radical, engaged and affective pedagogy; the regions of Central and Eastern Europe, Caucasus and Central Asia.
+Research interests: participatory, collective and activist filmmaking and programming; the ethics of film programming; film festival studies; expanded and experimental cinema and artists’ moving image; cinema and contemporary art; cinema and autofiction; queer and female-led cinema; cinema and inclusion; film festivals as sites of (un)learning and solidarity; South-to-South collaborations; cultural mediation; critical, radical, engaged and affective pedagogy; the regions of Central and Eastern Europe, the Caucasus, and Central Asia.

 Research output and memberships